Nyerguds/MobiusMapEditor/README.md

 * Fixed issues with the editor window getting focused simply by moving the mouse over it.
 The main window can steal focus from the tool window, but not the other way around.
 * In Waypoints and Cell Triggers editing mode, the Up, Down, PageUp, PageDown, Home and End keys will now let you go through the dropdown items list.
 PageUp and PageDown will skip 10 items.
 * In Waypoints editing mode, pressing [Shift] and a key will select special waypoints: [F]lare, [H]ome, [R]einforce, [S]pecial.
-* The shortcut keys to select the different editing modes (normally Q, W, E, R, T, Y, A, S, D, F, G) now work on keyboard position, meaning thy will also work in the logical way on on AZERTY keyboards.
+* The shortcut keys to select the different editing modes (normally Q, W, E, R, T, Y, A, S, D, F, G) now work on keyboard position, meaning they will also work in the logical way on AZERTY keyboards.
 * Fixed bug where the checked states of the Houses in the Map Settings would reset when changing the "Single-Player" checkbox.
 * The [Aftermath] section is no longer ignored in the map settings' Rules editor, so Aftermath detail settings can be added.
 The actual "NewUnitsEnabled" setting in this is ignored, though; toggling the expansion units can only be done in the Basic settings.
 * Undo/Redo tracking will now also undo the map's modified-status.
+* Added support for the C&C95 v1.06 briefing line split format.
+* Added Tiberian Dawn Megamap support.
+(Sole Survivor map type)

 ### Possible future features

 Some ideas that might get implemented in the future:

-* Add Tiberian Dawn Megamap support.
-(Sole Survivor map type)
+* Seems I'm all out!